isolver/ioHub/docs/iohub/quickstart.rst

 ++++++++++++++++++++++++++++++++++++++++++++++

-The experiment configuration settings, including session level information, are represented in a YAML formatted configuration filecalled experiment_config.yaml.
+The experiment configuration settings, including session level information, are represented in a YAML formatted configuration file called experiment_config.yaml.
 This file is placed in the same directory as the main experiment python script file.
 Three types of settings are defined within the experiment_config.yaml file: